-You already know that Ecamm Live can help you create professional live stream broadcasts, but did you know that you can also use Ecamm Live to record videos?
+You already know that Ecamm Live can help you create professional live stream broadcasts, but did you know that you can also use Ecamm Live for recording videos?
 That’s right – Ecamm is not just for live streaming!

 In this post we’ll cover